 If you are looking for a beach in Malaysia near KL (Kuala Lumpur), Port Dickson is your best bet.
 Kuala Lumpur itself is not on the coast but is only an easy hour and a half’s drive from Port Dickson where you can find several beaches including Saujana Beach pictured above.
 You can read more about getting from KL to Port Dickson here.

+My top pick for the best beach near Kuala Lumpur is located here at Blue Lagoon.
 The beaches are good places to relax and perfect for kids or non-swimmers as there is no surf and shallow water for a long way out.
 They are popular with locals and hanging out here can feel like a less touristy experience than many others in Malaysia.

 Best Accommodation: Avillion Port Dickson Click here to see the latest prices